Lady Bowthorpe

-Lady Bowthorpe (foaled 22 April 2016) is a British Thoroughbred racehorse.
+Lady Bowthorpe (foaled 22 April 2016) is a retired British Thoroughbred racehorse.
 She showed modest ability in her early career, finishing fourth on her only start as a juvenile and winning one minor race as a three-year-old in the following year.
 She improved in 2020, winning two races including the Group 3 Valiant Stakes.
-Lady Bowthorpe was even better as a five-year-old when she won the Dahlia Stakes and finishing second in the Lockinge Stakes before recording her first Group 1 win in the Nassau Stakes.
+Lady Bowthorpe was even better as a five-year-old when she won the Dahlia Stakes and finished second in the Lockinge Stakes before recording a Group 1 win in the Nassau Stakes.
+She was retired at the end of the season and had her first foal in January 2023.

 Background

 Lady Bowthorpe is a bay mare with a small white star and a white sock on her left hind leg bred in England by Scuderia Archi Romani.
 In October 2017 the yearling filly was consigned to the Tattersalls sale and was bought for 82,000 guineas by James Toller.
 She entered the ownership of Emma Banks and was sent into training with William Jarvis at the Phantom House Stable in Newmarket, Suffolk.

 She was from the third crop of foals sired by Nathaniel who won the King George VI and Queen Elizabeth Stakes in 2011 and the Eclipse Stakes in the following year.
 As a breeding stallion he is best known as the sire of Enable.
 Lady Bowthorpe's dam Maglietta Fina, a half-sister to the Sandown Mile winner Tullius, showed good ability on the track, winning four races in Italy and one in England.
 As a broodmare she had previously produced the top-class sprinter Speak In Colours who won the Greenlands Stakes, Ballycorus Stakes and Renaissance Stakes.
 She was a granddaughter of the Shirley Jones Handicap winner Meringue Pie who was in turn a descendant of the British-bred broodmare Batta.